robertialenti/Predicting-Wine-Prices/README.md

 ### 4. Exploratory Analysis
 In this section, I visualize some of the data's features to get a better sense of how key variables are distributed and related with price.

 First, I plot the country of origin.
-Most of the wines in the dataset were produced in the United States.
+Most of the wines in the dataset were produced in the United States, with France and Italy - the world's two largest wine-producing countries - also featuring prominently.

 <img src="https://github.com/robertialenti/Wine/raw/main/figures/country_distribution.png" width="600" height="400">